 Now that you’ve figured out everything that you need to do, it’s time to figure out how to accomplish it!
 This is where you map out the day-to-day workings of your company, from refining your daily workflow, to blog and social media posting schedules (using a program like Hootsuite), to all of your written policies that have to do with your business.
 In this section, you want to be as detailed as possible.
 If you don’t have the answers yet, then you know where you will have to focus your attention over the next few weeks to months.

 As an entrepreneur, I’ve learned that you can never stop learning.
 When I think about all of the tiny mistakes I made early on in my business, well, I just shake my head.
 But I needed to make those mistakes to learn and grow!

 Learning from experience shouldn’t be your only entrepreneurial “classroom”.
 There are tons of small business courses out there, videos about entrepreneurship on YouTube, and you could also always reach out to someone who already has an established small business to discover what you can learn from them.
 When you are forging your own path, you have to keep learning and improving every single day and then apply those new skills and knowledge to your business.

 The lovely thing about a business plan is that it can be as detailed as you want it to be.
 Maybe you feel comfortable simply sketching out a plan and keeping it in your desk drawer to check every few weeks, to make sure you are on track.
 Maybe you want to develop a detailed plan, with checklists, milestones, and measurable goals.
-Either way, my free 8-Part Business Plan Template will give you everything you need to start a plan that will help you successfully reach all of your goals in the New Year.
+Either way, my free 8-Part Business Planner will give you everything you need to start a plan that will help you successfully reach all of your goals in the New Year.
 If I can do anything to help you achieve these goals, please, feel free to connect with me.
 We can talk about small businesses, entrepreneurship, and how a virtual assistant can help you with every single aspect of your business.